eyz/axion/ARCHITECTURE.md

   - **Questions (❓)**:
     - "Close (ESC)" - dismiss modal
     - "Reply" - pre-populates input with `@[Speaker], ` and focuses it
-    - "Remove from To-Do" - removes from sidebar
+    - "Remove from To-Do" - removes question from sidebar
   - **Statements (❗)**:
     - "Close (ESC)" - dismiss modal
-    - "Remove from To-Do" - removes from sidebar
+    - "Acknowledge / Dismiss" - removes statement from sidebar
     - NO Reply button (not a question)

 **Implementation**: `main_tui.py` class `MentionDetailModal` lines 215-299